AUD Volatility 2013–2020: What the Currency Cycle Means for Import Planning

 What is the practical lesson for importers?

 Do not assume a favorable currency regime is permanent.
-Build landed-cost plans that can survive sharper moves.
+Build landed-cost plans that can survive sharper moves — the 2020 low of 0.57 is a useful stress-test floor.

 How does this connect to customs timing?